 Meet the team:

-Currently working with us on specific projects:
+Working with us on specific projects:

-Occasional event manager: Karen Starr
+Event manager: Karen Starr

-Running the school cookery project: Ruth Lyster
+Running the school cookery project [currently on hold]: Ruth Lyster

 Much of work could not happen without the hard work of our 120+ volunteers.